rocketshipapps/adblockfast/README.markdown

 ## Owner’s manual

 Adblock Fast is so fast that even reading the effing manual takes no time flat.
-Here’s everything you need to know:
+Here’s everything you need to know.

 ### In Chrome or Opera